FRC2832/RobotTemplate/README.md

 Notes:
 We require both Phoenix libraries 5 and 6 for the robot.
 5 is needed for older CTRE device support like the TalonSrx module.

+We had to add a bunch of @SuppressWarnings("removal") to some of the legacy interfaces, as it looks like some of the CanSparkMax and TalonFX objects are changing for 2025.
+It is do we want to use the new libraries, or use what we know works?